#

 - filters - preventing commands from running unless custom conditions are met

-- commands-expose - showing sub-commands in the parent's help
+- commands-expose - showing subcommands in the parent's help

 #